 (c) Thousand megawatt-hours.

-Gross margin of Americas increased $261 million in the third quarter of 2001 as compared to the third quarter of 2000, primarily as a result of increased earnings from both gas and power marketing operations, partially offset by a decline in the value of merchant investments.
+Gross margin of Americas, excluding the impact of a change in value of Enron’s contingent obligation to Whitewing (Whitewing Obligation) discussed in Note 8 to the Consolidated Financial Statements, increased $260 million in the third quarter of 2001 as compared to the third quarter of 2000, primarily as a result of increased earnings from both gas and power marketing operations, partially offset by a decline in the value of merchant investments.
 Gas and power marketing operations benefited from price volatility in the third quarter of 2001.
+In the third quarter of 2001, the Whitewing Obligation resulted in a decrease in revenues of approximately $583 million with a corresponding increase in equity in earnings.

 Operating expenses decreased $23 million in the third quarter of 2001 as compared to the same period in 2000, primarily as a result of the sale of certain Houston Pipeline Company assets in the second quarter of 2001.
-Depreciation and amortization increased $31 million primarily as a result of increased amortization related to intangible assets acquired in the second quarter of 2001 and other assets and depreciation associated with computer-related equipment placed into service in 2001.
+Depreciation and amortization increased $32 million primarily as a result of increased amortization related to intangible assets acquired in the second quarter of 2001 and other assets and depreciation associated with computer-related equipment placed into service in 2001.

-Equity in earnings decreased $111 million in the third quarter of 2001 as compared to the same period of 2000 primarily as a result of the decline in the value of merchant investments held by unconsolidated equity affiliates.
+Equity in earnings, excluding the impact of the Whitewing Obligation, decreased $111 million in the third quarter of 2001 as compared to the same period of 2000 primarily as a result of the decline in the value of merchant investments held by unconsolidated equity affiliates.
 Other, net in the third quarter of 2000 included charges related to losses on transactions in foreign currencies, partially offset by interest income.

 Europe and Other